demichele-c/ThoughtLink/README.md

 ## Installation

 To set up ThoughtLink, start by cloning the repository to your local machine using git clone <https://github.com/demichele-c/ThoughtLink>.
 Navigate to the project directory and run npm install to install all required dependencies.
-Ensure you have MongoDB running locally or configure your environment to connect to a remote MongoDB instance.
-Create a .env file in the root directory with your MongoDB connection string.
+Ensure you have MongoDB running locally..
 You can then seed the database with sample data by running npm run seed.
 To start the application, use npm start or npm run dev for development with hot reloading enabled.
 The server will be available at http://localhost:3001, where you can interact with the API and test various routes.

 ## Usage